 Entering into adulthood can be a confusing thing, especially for autistic individuals.
 Whether you are transitioning from children’s services or just got a new diagnosis as an adult, navigating the system and exploring available options can be overwhelming.

 “At first, it feels like you have so much to learn and so little time to learn it.
 There is so much information out there about autism.
-It can be difficult to know what information applies to and is helpful for you.” —Jake Anthony, Program Ambassador, AutismBC.
+It can be difficult to know what information applies to and is helpful for you.” —Jake Anthony, Content Collaborator, AutismBC.

 We have listened to our members and understand that it’s not easy to access adult supports and services, so we have compiled a list of helpful resources and divided them into three frequently requested topics: diagnosis, employment and volunteering, post-secondary education, and housing.